LuizReina/luizreina/README.md

 ### Hi, i'm Luiz Reina and i'm focused on impacting peoples's life in some positive way!

+- 💬 I'm a Front-End Developer(ReactJS) studying back-end at Trybe.
-- 🌱 I’m currently learning JS Vanilla, HTML, CSS and some other things to become a Web Developer;
+- 🌱 I’m currently learning about mySQL and some other things to become a Full Stack Web Developer;
-- 🔭 I'm also studying Kotlin and Solidity because i'm curious about mobile development and blockchain;
+- 🔭 I'm curious about mobile development and blockchain programming;
 - 🤔 I love code reviews and feedbacks!
 Thank you so much if u take some time to review any codes here!

 <!--